andyquin33/insurance-rules-testing-and-premium-validation/README.md

 ![Premium Validation Factors](premium-validation-screenshots/06_premium_validation_factors.png)

-*Sample of the premium validation model showing the system-generated premium, coverage base rate, and rating factors retrieved for each policy.*

 The workbook then compares the expected premium with the system-generated premium.
 Each policy receives a PASS or FAIL result, and failed cases are assigned a likely cause.

 ![Premium Validation Results](premium-validation-screenshots/07_premium_validation_results.png)

-*Sample results showing expected premiums, premium differences, PASS/FAIL outcomes, and the likely cause of failed tests.*

 ## Results